 - Delayed or cancelled expansion projects

-- Significant reduction in capacity utilization
+- Significant reduction in capacity utilisation

 - Difficult to maintain quality while cutting costs